 The largely steel construction has been powder coated to fight off adverse weather effects, and has been done to a high quality and should last.
 The frame itself feels very strong too, so you can forgive the extra weight that comes with it, and with those pneumatic wheels doing their job, you don’t notice it that much anyway.

-Just in front of the wide, rubber gripped, handles there is a good sized, and clearly marked, spread rate adjustment lever.
+Just in front of the wide, rubber gripped, handles there is a good-sized, and clearly marked spread rate adjustment lever.
 This too is made of strong steel, but with a plastic grip for comfort, and is highly unlikely to become damaged or worn any time soon.

-With a hopper that can hold 23 kilograms of feed, you shouldn’t have to keep stopping to refill too often, nor do you have to worry about clog inducing contaminants getting mixed in there thanks to a hopper screen and hopper cover being included in the price.
-This means you can even use it in wet weather, as long as you have a good set of wellies and raincoat.
+With a hopper that can hold 23 kilograms of feed, you shouldn’t have to keep stopping to refill too often, nor do you have to worry about clog-inducing contaminants getting mixed in there thanks to a hopper screen and hopper cover being included in the price.
+This means you can even use it in wet weather, as long as you have a good set of wellies and a raincoat.

-The hopper has been made out of polypropylene for durability reasons and is a very resilient and hard wearing material in of itself, so there’s no reason why it shouldn’t last as long as the rest of this robust tool.
+The hopper has been made out of polypropylene for durability reasons and is a very resilient and hard-wearing material in of itself, so there’s no reason why it shouldn’t last as long as the rest of this robust tool.

-The maximum spread width of The Handy lawn feed spreader is around 3.6 metres, so you could quite feasibly cover a good sized lawn without it taking all day.
+The maximum spread width of The Handy lawn feed spreader is around 3.6 metres, so you could quite feasibly cover a good-sized lawn without it taking all day.
 This would mean keeping up the walking pace though, as you probably know.

 So, what are the negatives?
 Well, I can only really find one, but it might be enough to put some people off.